2noweyh/HybRAG/README.md

-# HybRAG: Hybrid Retriever-Augmented Generation Framework
+# Hybrid Retrieval-Augmented Generation: Semantic and Structural Integration for Large Language Model Reasoning

 HybRAG is a **hybrid retrieval-augmented generation (RAG)** framework that integrates **semantic node-level** and **structural path-level** retrievers for knowledge-grounded reasoning and question answering (QA).
 This repository includes all components required for preprocessing, training, inference, and evaluation of the HybRAG pipeline.